notnullgames/trainer/README.md

 ### setup

-You will need luajit, lua-sec, and lua-socket as well as tor installed.
+You will need luajit, copas, lua-sec, and lua-socket as well as tor installed.
 On debian-based distros:

 ```
-sudo apt install luajit lua-sec lua-socket tor
+sudo apt install luajit lua-sec lua-socket lua-copas tor
 ```

 It will try to setup a running tor service, which you should disable: